RDCN-Community-Developers/RhythmToolkit/README.md

 `RDPhrase<>` is a style fragment of rich text, which follows a single style.
 You can use a struct that implements `IRDRichStringStyle<>` to specify the style rules for the rich text.
 In the example below, `RDRichStringStyle` is a rich text style that only includes color.

-Both can be implicitly converted from a string.
+All can be implicitly converted from a string.
 Note that the converted text will be plain rich text without any style.

 ```cs
 using RhythmBase.RhythmDoctor.Components;